Emerich Jenei: Second spell at Romania

-In 2000, Jenei he was again called to coach Romania.
-The squad qualified for Euro 2000 but the previous coach – Victor Piţurcă – was sacked after a scandal which involved the team's best players, including Gheorghe Popescu and Gheorghe Hagi.
-At Euro 2000, Jenei took the team to the last eight, one of the team's best performances.
-During his second stint, the national team played 11 games.
+In 2000, Jenei was again called to coach Romania's national team.
+The squad qualified for Euro 2000, but the previous coach, Victor Pițurcă, was sacked shortly afterwards due to a scandal which involved the team's best players, including Gheorghe Hagi and Gheorghe Popescu.
+In the group stage of the final tournament, they earned a draw against Germany, lost to Portugal and defeated England 3–2.
+Thus, Romania reached the quarter-finals where they lost 2–0 to Italy.